MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-shortcut.md

 * A source database.
 This can be an [Azure Data Explorer database](/azure/data-explorer/create-cluster-and-database) or a [KQL Database](create-database.md).

 > [!IMPORTANT]
-> Both the source database and the database shortcut in Real-Time Analytics must be in the same region, but can be in different tenants.
+> Both the source database and the database shortcut in Real-Time Intelligence must be in the same region, but can be in different tenants.

 #### Create an invitation token